Life Light: Genesis

 Wednesday Evening: The Smalcald Articles and the Treatis on the Power and Primacy of the Pope

 Another calendar marker for you that I pray you will also take advantage this Fall.
 The start date depends on the conclusion to the current Adult Instruction Class, but it be on Wednesdays at 7:00pm.
 That sounds a bit like a course out of the seminary, however, the contents of the Smalcald Articles are down to earth and quite practical for us.
-Even the Treatis on the Power and Primacy of the Pope reminds us not only from where we have come, but also reminds us of the ways that the Gospel has been perverted even to this day.
+Even the Treatise on the Power and Primacy of the Pope reminds us not only from where we have come, but also serves as a Lutheran "Theology of the Ministry".
 These documents, along with the others found in the Book of Concord, are what all our LCMS pastors and congregations declare to be their faith in the face of opposition to the Word of God.

 Thursday Rotational Study